 Featured image: If freedom was an illusion, society as we know it would completely unravel.
 As unfree products of our environments, not agents in charge of our wills, we could never be reasonably bound to any motivations.
 As such, it would make no sense to punish people who were never free to create their own motives; constructs like guilt ought to be banished from popular thought.

 To claim humans possess free will is to claim we are autonomous agents capable of exerting true control over our actions.
 Universally, across almost all cultures, we operate under this postulation.
-We do so in order for our current society to function.
+We do so for society to function in its current form.